AdobeDocs/experience-platform.en/help/xdm/field-groups/profile/healthcare-goal.md

 ---
 # [!UICONTROL Goal] schema field group

 [!UICONTROL Goal] is a standard schema field group for the [[!DNL XDM Individual Profile] class](../../classes/individual-profile.md) and the [[!DNL Provider class]](../../classes/provider.md).
 It provides a single object-type field `healthcareGoal` which describes the intended objective(s) for a patient, group, or organization care.
-Examples include weight loss, restoring an activity of daily living, obtaining herd immunity via immunization, meeting a process improvement objective, etc

 ![Field group structure](../../images/field-groups/healthcare-goal/goal.png)